metasyn/memex/content/entries/audio/petioling.md

 # petioling

-a song about a plant, an alien, and a video game. the idea is that you're sitting under this tree, thinking about video games. but a leaf falls next to you and becomes alive, yet digitized. its not from this world. maybe its just a memory.
+a song about a plant, an alien, and maybe a video game. the idea is that you're sitting under this tree, thinking about video games. but a leaf falls next to you and becomes alive, yet digitized. its not from this world. maybe its just a memory.